dgatf/sct101ctm/README.md

 In Ubuntu from command line: `systemctl reboot --firmware-setup` Or by pressing *Power on* and *Volume+* until Schneider logo appears.
 From grub menu select *System Setup*

-In the UEFO menu go to Boot tab and change the boot order or override boot to the USB, then Save & exit
+In the UEFI menu go to Boot tab and change the boot order or override boot to the USB, then Save & exit

 ## Install Ubuntu

 Install Ubuntu Budgie from grub menu.
 If you select *Try before installing* the mouse pointer position will be rotated 180º from screen which makes it difficult to use.
 This is related to the x session manager.
 Regular Ubuntu comes with gdm3 whereas Budgie comes with lightdm. gdm3 3.32+ has this partially solved: start session with the screen in horizontal.
 The pointer is not rotated and you will be able to rotate the screen after.
 Though starting the session in vertical, the problem persist

-If screen orientation is inverted execute 'xrandr -o 1`
+If screen orientation is inverted execute `xrandr -o 1`

 For network connection you can use wifi or usb tethering.
 If using wifi connect now because in the next step you will need it and the mouse pointer will be rotated (if installing Ubuntu Budgie)